SvedAI/Hello-World/README.md

 # Hello-World
-Just a hello to learn
+Just a hello to go one step for man one giant leap for mankind!